Intervention/docs/imagehash/beta/api/hash.md

 > public static Hash::fromBits(string|array $bits): Hash

-Create a Hash object from a binary string or array of bit values.
-The method accepts bits in multiple formats:
+Create a Hash from binary string or array of bit values.
+Accepts multiple formats:

 - String of "0" and "1" characters: `"10011010"`
 - Array of integers: `[1, 0, 0, 1, 1, 0, 1, 0]`
 - Array of booleans: `[true, false, false, true]`
 - Array of strings: `["1", "0", "0", "1"]`

-The method validates the input and throws `InvalidArgumentException` if the bits cannot be converted to an image hash.
+The method validates input and throws `InvalidArgumentException` if the bits cannot be converted to an image hash.

 #### Parameters